Media coverage of our research

 Print Articles

 - Mackenzie, D. (2007) From flu to lobsters to DNA.
 Emissary - Mathematical Sciences Research Institute newsletter.
 Spring 2007.
-Link to Article (PDF)
+PDF

 - Ascribe - Public Interest Newswire (2001) Lobster-sniffing study may spawn underwater robots.
-Link to Article (PDF)
+PDF

 Television